Skip to content ↓

 Communication and Language

 • Initial assessments and speech screening in the autumn term for every child, allow us to identify any specific needs the children may have.
-We plan and deliver early intervention using NELI, so that all children, including the most disadvantaged and those with SEND can be successful in their learning journey.
+We plan and deliver early intervention, so that all children, including the most disadvantaged and those with SEND can be successful in their learning journey.

 • Our Oracy framework equips children to learn physical, linguistic, cognitive, social, and emotional skills, so they gain the tools to be confident and effective communicators.